Why do we pay for software AI can build for free?

 A founder who documented seven months of AI-assisted software development describes it:

-The remaining 40 per cent is database problems that surface with more users, security vulnerabilities that don’t show until they’re exploited, and integrations that break when an external API changes (see glossary: API).
+The remaining 40 percent is database problems that appear with more users, security vulnerabilities that don’t show until they’re exploited, and integrations that break when an external API changes (see glossary: API).

 Early research on AI-generated code points to a clear pattern: the code contains security issues that don’t show until they’re exploited (see glossary: security vulnerabilities).
-A review of seven AI-built prototypes found 970 such issues, of which 801 were classified as serious.11 Veracode, which has analysed AI-generated code at scale, found that nearly half contained vulnerabilities.12 The researchers behind the vibe coding study recommend treating AI-generated code as a first draft that must be reviewed and tested by competent people before running in production.13
+A review of seven AI-built prototypes found 970 such issues, of which 801 were classified as serious.8 Veracode, which has analyzed AI-generated code at scale, found that nearly half contained vulnerabilities.9 The researchers behind the vibe coding study recommend treating AI-generated code as a first draft that must be reviewed and tested by competent people before running in production.10

 That’s advice for programmers.
 But the person building is not always a programmer.